 From dining areas and outdoor kitchens to decks that are shaded, they are extremely functional, adding a pleasant touch to the overall décor.

-A reputable pergola construction company such as Cape Reed International utilize an array of building materials to create beautiful pergolas; however, there’s one important factor to keep in mind: Pergolas need maintenance in order to increase their longevity and maintain their aesthetic appeal.
+A reputable company such as Cape Reed International utilize an array of building materials to create beautiful timber structures; however, there’s one important factor to keep in mind: Pergolas need maintenance in order to increase their longevity and maintain their aesthetic appeal.

 General Care

-It doesn’t matter what kind of material your pergola is made of; there are some general guidelines you should observe in order to keep your pergola in tip-top shape.
+It doesn’t matter what kind of material your structure is made of; there are some general guidelines you should observe in order to keep your pergola in tip-top shape.

 Routine Cleaning